Cheyenne-development/petful-server/README.md

 | :------------|----------------------|
 |   name       | string, required     |

-Create a new person to the queue
+Adss a new person to the queue

 ```http